femkreations/code-nuggets/README.md

 # projects-femKreations
-Code Experiments and Nuggets from Client Work - Posted on Code Blog on femKreations site
+Code Experiments and Nuggets from Client Work - Posted on my blog on femKreations site

 This folder contains all the projects I have posted on my code blog http://www.femkreations.com/blog/